Odometer Rollback: How to Spot and Prevent Odometer Fraud

 What Does Odometer Rollback Mean?

-Often, dealers will roll back a vehicle odometer to artificially increase its value.
+Often, dealers will roll back a vehicle’s odometer to artificially increase its value.
 For example, a 2013 Toyota Camry with 100,000 miles might be valued at $12,000.
 The same vehicle/model with 200,000 miles on it might fetch a significantly lower value of $7,800.

-If a dealer rolls a 200,000-mile Camry’s odometer back to 100,000 miles, they will profit an extra $4,200.
-It’s easy money for the dealer, but the unwary buyers feel the pinch.
+If a dealer rolls a 200,000-mile Camry’s odometer back to 100,000 miles, they earn an extra $4,200 in profit.
+It’s easy money for the dealer, but unwary buyers feel the pinch.

 How Odometer Rollback Happens

 Rolling back an odometer can be as simple as plugging in an Original Equipment Manufacturer (OEM) or On-Board Diagnostic (OBD) tool and resetting the car mileage.
 Manufacturers of these tools create them to enable mechanics to diagnose car issues.
-However, shady dealers and sellers use them to alter the odometer illegally.
+However, shady dealers and sellers use them to alter odometers illegally.

 Rise Of Odometer Rollback Fraud: Why Do Dealers Do It?